We work together with the best doctors in Houston to offer the highest quality care.

 - Fluoride: Fluoride can help prevent new cavities, and reverse early cavities when they are just starting.
 In most cases, using a toothpaste with fluoride is adequate.
 In people with higher tooth decay risk, an extra fluoride supplement is needed.
 These fluoride gels or rinses should be used consistently once every day on an ongoing basis.
 Fluoride mouthrinses (Act®; Fluoriguard®) are available in most stores.
 Fluoride gels (such as MI-Paste; Prevident®) are available at your pharmacy desk, or at many dentist offices.

-- Dry mouth: Saliva is an important natural defense against cavity-causing bacteria in the mouth.
+Saliva is an important natural defense against cavity-causing bacteria in the mouth.
 The mouth can become unusually dry (“xerostomia”) as a side effect of many medications, diseases, or simply with age.
 People with very dry mouths can be quite susceptible to cavities.
-Minimize this risk by taking frequent sips of water throughout the day and by using a dry mouth rinse.
-The recipe can be found here.
-Don’t suck on hard candy; the sugar will cause cavities very quickly.
-Use fluoride.
+Some functions of saliva include:

 - Facilitation of speech